open-component-model/ocm-website/content/en/docs/guides/air-gapped-gitops-with-ocm-and-flux.md

 Now that our component has been successfully transferred, let's deploy it using GitOps.

-We'll assume you have completed the [Deploy Applications with OCM & GitOps](/docs/guides/deploying-applications-with-gitops) guide and shall use that repository as the starting point for our air-gapped deployment.
+We assume you have completed the [Deploy Applications with OCM & GitOps](/docs/guides/deploying-applications-with-gitops) guide and shall use that repository as the starting point for our air-gapped deployment.

 Because our air-gapped OCM repository is private, we need to provide credentials.
 This will enable the `ocm-controller` to retrieve components from the repository.